-Men have viagra.
+Men have Viagra.
 What do women have for low libido?
 Here's what experts say.

 ‘Little pink pill’

 That said, there are drugs available that purport to get women in the mood for sex.
 That includes flibanserin, the trade name for which is Addyi.
-Thus far, the drug has been approved by the Food and Drug Administration only for pre-menopausal women
+Thus far, the drug has been approved by the Food and Drug Administration only for premenopausal women

 “When they first came out, they were putting themselves out there as the female Viagra — the ‘little pink pill’ instead of the ‘little blue pill.’
 That really is misleading, because it was always about libido,” says Dr. Lauren Streicher, professor of obstetrics and gynecology at Northwestern University.

-Addyi is a pill that should be taken orallyevery night.
-Clinical studies show that after eight to 12 weeks, it does boost the desire to have sex, says Streicher.
+Addyi is a pill that should be taken orally every night.
+Clinical studies show that after eight to 12 weeks it does boost the desire to have sex, says Streicher.

 “It doesn’t make someone want to have sex all the time, but it puts them more in the ‘normal’ range,” she says.